OpenSecuritySummit/oss2019/content/faq/I'm-an-On-site-participant.md

 ##### How can I invite people to join remotely?
 You can share the Google Meet URL with people who are interested in joining remotely.
-Meet URLS will be available from 10:00 p.m., Sunday, 3 June 2018.
+Meet URLS will be available from 10:00 p.m., Sunday, 2 June 2019.

 ##### How can I create a session?
 You can create and define a session that covers the topics and subjects that you are interested in.

-Choose the appropraite session type (`working` or `user`), describe the session (write content), define expected outcomes and be evangelist of the session you created thus you will recruit attendees (other persons who are interested in the same subjects).
+Choose the appropriate session type (`working` or `user`), describe the session (write content), define expected outcomes and be an evangelist of the session you created to attract other people interested in the same subject.
 For more information about different types of sessions, and what you can do as an Organiser, see this page: https://open-security-summit.org/faq/session-types/

 ##### How do I create/update my schedule?
 Visit https://open-security-summit.org/faq/registration-info/